“Presenting alone is just a demonstration from one artist. But presenting as a group, it becomes a movement.”

 After having spent time with Bernard and Kaki, Kinya realized he’d be much happier surrounding himself with people, sharing and teaching his craft rather than merely displaying his creations.
 In 1988, he moved down from the mountainside and into the heart of Val-David’s village.
 Then he started thinking hard about how to collaborate with other potters, rather than working in isolation.

-Promoting the culture of pottery and ceramics was important to him, he says, because so few things today are handmade.
+Promoting the culture of pottery and ceramics was important to him because so few things today are handmade.
 More than ever before, he saw the need to create pottery that could be used on a daily basis.
 Something that “touches hands, touches lips,” he felt, should be made by hand.

 With the seeds firmly rooted, and nourished by Kinya’s wisdom and experience, his brainchild and legacy was finally ready to blossom.
 In the summer of 1989, Kinya invited about 50 other potters to show their work in Val-David.
 “There were nearly 1,000 pieces,” he says.
 “We called it 1001 Pots.”